 Farrate recipe from Manfredonia for Carnival

-Farrate should be consumed preferably within three days and stored in the refrigerator.
+Farrate should preferably be consumed within three days and stored in the refrigerator.

-However, they are much better when freshly made.
+However, they are much better when fresh.

 Why are they called farrate?